I’m sure you’ve heard this before:

 Those are very good techniques to use, but sometimes you may stumble upon Spanish texts or sentences that are just way too difficult for you (especially if you’re a newbie).

 And this is where Spanish readers come in.
-Those little libros (books) are especially written to help you improve your Spanish skills progressively.
+Those little libros (books) are specially written to help you improve your Spanish skills progressively.
 Here you’ll find a couple of excellent reader recommendations in order for you to turn up your reading abilities a notch.

 But first, why should you even consider reading a Spanish reader instead of a common Spanish fiction book, for example?